CypherPoet/100-days-of-swift/day-024/README.md

 ## 📒 Field Notes

-This day covers the first part of `Day 24: Project 4, Part One` in _[Hacking with Swift](https://www.hackingwithswift.com/read/4/overview)_.
+This day covers the first part of `Project 4, Easy Browser` in _[Hacking with Swift](https://www.hackingwithswift.com/read/4/overview)_.

 I have a [separate repository](https://github.com/CypherPoet/book--hacking-with-swift) where I've been creating projects alongside the material in the book.
 And you can find Project 4 [here](https://github.com/CypherPoet/book--hacking-with-swift/tree/master/04-easy-browser).
 However, this day focused specifically on a number of topics: